LIN3S/SymfonyStandard/README.md

 ## Doctrine Migrations
 Capistrano will run the needed migrations when running a deployment.
 You just need to generate the correct files within the `app/migrations` folder.
-In order to do so, just run `php app/console doctrine:migrations:generate` and push the generated fil to your SCM before runnning the deploy.
+In order to do so, just run `php app/console doctrine:migrations:diff` and push the generated file to your SCM before runnning the deploy.

 For other possible configurations, visit the [bundle documentation][5]